Previous slide

 Key Stage 2

-Key Stage 2 s a supportive setting that seeks to prepare children for Oak Bank school life.
+Key Stage 2 is a supportive setting that seeks to prepare children for Oak Bank school life.
 Classes are small and are supported by key specialised teaching staff with a breadth of primary school experience.
 There is a great emphasis on the development of language and communication, which is modelled by the whole staff team.

 Fun and enjoyment of learning is of high priority.
 The approach to teaching in all subject areas is to praise effort and engagement above attainment.
 We aim to develop a ‘Growth Mindset’ over a ‘fixed mindset’ in our young learners.
 As the children learn academically and socially they develop confidence, become responsive to others, learn self-respect and take pride in behaving well and in achieving.